elastic/ecs/rfcs/text/0032-definition-of-ecs-compliance.md

 ECS-compliant events MAY:

 * store the entire raw, original event in `event.original`.
 Disable indexing and doc_values on `event.original` to reduce store.
-* use custom fields alongside ECS fields in an event.
-Use proper names for custom fields over generic concept names.
-Proper names reduce the chance of a future conflict.
-Nest custom fields inside an object and not leaf fields at the base of the event.
-* remove unused ECS fields or entire field sets from an index mapping.
 * add multi-fields not defined by ECS.
 For example, a text multi-field with a custom analyzer.
+* remove unused ECS fields or entire field sets from an index mapping.
+* use custom fields alongside ECS fields in an event following these convention:
+  * ECS field names avoids using proper nouns.
+Nest custom fields in a namespace using a proper noun: a tool name, project, or company (e.g., `nginx`, `acme_corp`).
+  * ECS field names are always lowercase.
+Use capitalized key names to avoid future field conflicts.
+  * Place custom fields inside a dedicated namespace and not at the top-level of an event.

 ## Usage